 Fill them with seasonal accents: gourds in autumn, chestnuts in winter, bright lemons in spring, limes in summer.

-Of course, fresh flowers can perk up the kitchen any time of year.
+Of course, fresh flowers can perk up the kitchen at any time of year.
 Even a bird feeder outside the window lends life and color.